STAFFORD, WILLIAM JOSEPH

-STAFFORD, WILLIAM (ca. 1780–1840).
-William Stafford, one of Stephen F. Austin's Old Three Hundred colonists, was a native of Tennessee.
-His first wife, Martha Donnelle, died in 1818; they had four children.
-He soon married Martha Cartwright, with whom he had four children.
+STAFFORD, WILLIAM JOSEPH (1764–1840).
+William Joseph Stafford, one of Stephen F. Austin's Old Three Hundred colonists, was born in Rowan County, North Carolina, on March 22, 1764.
+His first wife, Martha Ann Donnell, had two children but died in early 1818.
+He then married Martha Cartwright on May 26, 1818, with whom he had two more children.
 He had operated plantations in both Mississippi and Louisiana before moving to Texas in 1822 as an original member of the first Austin colony.
 On August 16, 1824, he received title to 1½ leagues and a labor now in Fort Bend and Waller counties.
-The census of March 1826 listed him as a farmer and stock raiser aged between forty and fifty.
+The census of 1826 listed him as a farmer and stock raiser aged between forty and fifty.
 That year his family consisted of his wife, a son, a daughter, two servants, and eight slaves.
 Two of his sons by his first marriage, Harvey and Adam Stafford, were grown by that time, and their sisters had married Clement C. Dyer and William Neal.
 The Fort Bend County plantation called Stafford's Point had a cane mill and a horse-powered gin.
 Because the Staffords feared that the Mexican government would free their slaves, the second Mrs. Stafford spent much of her time moving them back and forth across the Sabine River.
 In June 1835 Stafford killed a man named Moore and fled to the United States.
 On April 15, 1836, while the family was away, a detachment of Mexican soldiers led by Antonio López de Santa Anna halted at Stafford's plantation.
 Upon resuming their march, the soldiers burned the Stafford residence and the gin houses.
 In October 1836 Stafford appointed his wife his agent and attorney in Texas and gave much of his Texas property to his four grown children.
 In December 1838 fifty citizens of Fort Bend County petitioned Congress to permit Stafford to return home and be exempt from judicial prosecution on the grounds that Moore, the man he had killed, had been "destitute of character" and was "much addicted to brawls."
 Stafford, the petitioners argued, was ordinarily a peace-loving and enterprising citizen and had killed Moore only after much provocation.
 On December 27, 1838, the House recommended executive clemency.
-Stafford returned to live at Stafford's Point until his death, sometime before September 25, 1840, when Clement Dyer was appointed administrator of his estate.
+Stafford returned to live at Stafford's Point until his death on September 23, 1840.
+He was buried at the Stafford Cemetery in Fort Bend County.

 Eugene C. Barker, ed., The Austin Papers (3 vols., Washington: GPO, 1924–28).
 Lester G. Bugbee, "The Old Three Hundred: A List of Settlers in Austin's First Colony," Quarterly of the Texas State Historical Association 1 (October 1897).
 Charles Adams Gulick, Jr., Harriet Smither, et al., eds., The Papers of Mirabeau Buonaparte Lamar (6 vols., Austin: Texas State Library, 1920–27; rpt., Austin: Pemberton Press, 1968).
 Sam Houston and Pedro Delgado, The Battle of San Jacinto (Austin: Institution for the Deaf and Dumb, 1878).
 "Reminiscences of Mrs. Dilue Harris," Quarterly of the Texas State Historical Association 4, 7 (October 1900, January 1901, January 1904).
 Telegraph and Texas Register, October 19, 1836, November 18, 1840.
 Clarence Wharton, Wharton's History of Fort Bend County (San Antonio: Naylor, 1939).